Creating Inclusive Spaces: Safe Space, Brave Space, Allies and Advocates

 Beyond Taking Action is building capacity and community (common unity).
 It is by working together and supporting each other that we can help create change.

-Allies are often defined as non-members of the target group.
-For the LGBTQA+ population, this defines a straight ally.
+A more common definition or understanding of allies is one where allies are defined as non-members of the target group.
+For the LGBTQA+ population, this defines a straight cisgender ally.
 While it is important for individuals to be free to openly identify their orientation and identity to others, it should not be a requirement.
 When we incorporate identity as a main component of our definition of an ally we are presuming that all allies, by definition, are not LGBTQA+ (where the A stands for asexual/aromantic).
 Therefore, we are treating identities that can be somewhat fluid as if they are not.
-There are pros and cons to having orientation as a primary component of the definition of an ally - it can be powerful and sometimes more effective in a particular situation, for straight allies to speak up and act on behalf of a community or individual that has less power and privilege in a situation.
+There are pros and cons to having orientation as a primary component of the definition of an ally - it can be powerful and sometimes more effective in a particular situation, for straight cisgender allies to speak up and act on behalf of a community or individual that has less power and privilege in a situation.
 And, some allies want their orientation to be known to others.
 It is perfectly acceptable to be out as a heterosexual.
 It is also normative and accepted to be straight and it can help some individuals feel more comfortable identifying as a straight ally.

 See the Trans* Guide page for Tips on Being a Trans* Ally or stop by the resource center for a print copy.

 An advocate is an individual who is proactive and actively working to improve conditions and the environment so that it is more socially just.
 Some define advocates as members of the target group who are working on behalf of their community or communities.
-While it is not possible to totally take identity out of the definitions of ally and advocate, at UNL we are defining an ally as an individual who is pro-LGBTQ and actively committed to diversity and inclusion, mutual respect (our allies deserve to be treated with the same respect and dignity that we all deserve) and personal safety (providing an environment where we are committed to providing an environment where all people of all orientations and identities are safe from prejudice and discrimination).
+While it is not possible to totally take identity out of the definitions of ally and advocate, the operational definition used by the LGBTQA+ Resource Center @ UNL is an individual who is pro-LGBTQ and actively committed to diversity and inclusion, mutual respect (our allies deserve to be treated with the same respect and dignity that we all deserve) and personal safety (providing an environment where we are committed to providing an environment where all people of all orientations and identities are safe from prejudice and discrimination).

-When we assume that allies are straight, we then require those LGBTQ individuals who work for equity for the LGBTQ community be out or living openly.
-If we are LGBTQ-identified and claim the label ally and it is associated with a heterosexual identity, it implies that their identity and orientation is known at that point in time.
+When we assume that allies are straight, we then require those LGBTQA+ individuals who work for equity for the LGBTQA+ community to be out or living openly.
+If we are LGBTQA-identified and claim the label ally and it is associated with a heterosexual identity, it implies that our identity and orientation is known (and fixed) at that point in time.
 It also means we need to define and identify advocates (as non-members of the target group working for their community).
-We have opted to use a definition of allies that does not require people to make known their orientation.
+We have opted to use a definition of allies that does not require people to make known their orientation or others allies (as non-members of the group/community).
 We hope that all individuals are comfortable with this lack of distinction about sexual orientation and gender identity in posting their commitment to being an ally even though it is not entirely possible to remove identity when using the word ally.
+We encourage people to consider ally behavior and advocacy as the key.

 Out Ally List